Donald Cerrone

-Donald Cerrone (born March 29, 1983), known professionally by his nickname "Cowboy", is an American retired mixed martial artist, actor, and former professional kickboxer.
-He competed in the Lightweight and Welterweight division for the Ultimate Fighting Championship (UFC).
+Donald Anthony Cerrone (born March 29, 1983), known professionally by his nickname "Cowboy", is an American former professional mixed martial artist, former kickboxer, and actor best known for competing in the Lightweight and Welterweight divisions of the Ultimate Fighting Championship (UFC), and the Lightweight division of the World Extreme Cagefighting (WEC).

+He is known and respected by fans for his willingness to fight any time, having completed thirty eight fights in his eleven-year UFC tenure.
+Cerrone challenged for the WEC Lightweight Championship in 2009 and 2010, and the UFC Lightweight Championship in 2015.
+He was inducted into the UFC Hall of Fame in July 2023.

 Background

-Cerrone was born in Denver, Colorado and is of Irish and Italian descent.
+Donald Anthony Cerrone was born in Denver, Colorado.
+He is of Irish and Italian descent.
 At a young age, Cerrone was diagnosed with attention deficit disorder but never received treatment for it.
 Growing up he was considered a troubled child.
 He would eventually start street fighting and would often end up in jail overnight.
-When Cerrone was about 16 his parents were fed up with his behavior and sent him off to go live with his paternal grandmother Jerry Cerrone.
-Donald claimed that Jerry took him in with open arms.
-She would sometimes bail Donald and his friends out of jail after they got into another fight and according to Cerrone himself that the next morning she would never bring up exactly what happened the night before, she would just repeat the phrase "you know what you did" and leave it at that.
+When Cerrone was about sixteen, his parents became fed up with his behavior and sent him off to live with his paternal grandmother Jerry Cerrone, who took him in with open arms as Cerrone would later claim.
+She would sometimes bail him and his friends out of jail after they got into another fight and according to Cerrone himself that the next morning she would never bring up exactly what happened the night before, but instead just repeat the phrase "you know what you did" and leave it at that.

-Cerrone attended Air Academy High School, where he began professional bull riding.
-At the age of 20, Cerrone began training in kickboxing and then later Muay Thai.
-After winning a few kickboxing competitions, Cerrone pursued a career in mixed martial arts (MMA).
+Cerrone attended Air Academy High School where he began professional bull riding, thus earning the nickname "Cowboy".
+At the age of twenty, through the advice of a friend, Cerrone began training in kickboxing and later Muay Thai.
+After winning a few kickboxing competitions and compiling a Muay Thai record of 28-0-1 (nineteen wins by TKO), he decided to pursue a career in mixed martial arts.

 Mixed martial arts career

-Cerrone began his career in Commerce City, Colorado at a gym called Freedom Fighters.
-In 2006, Cerrone began training with Jon Jones, Rashad Evans, Nathan Marquardt, Keith Jardine, Georges St-Pierre, Leonard Garcia, Tom Watson and other skilled MMA fighters at Greg Jackson's Submission Fighting Gaidojutsu school in Albuquerque, New Mexico.
+Cerrone began training in mixed martial arts at Inyodo Martial Arts in Gypsum, Colorado.
+In 2006, he moved to Albuquerque, New Mexico and began training at Greg Jackson's Submission Fighting Gaidojutsu academy.